Whos-Who/backend/docs/Redis.Storage.md

   currAnswer: string
 }

-currAnswers field is a map of clientId to answers - {
-  answer: string
-}

-Tracing questions and guessing order for a particular game
+Tracking questions and guessing order for a particular game

 questions-<roomId>: List / Deque of questions
 guessing-order-<roomId>: List / Deque of clientIds